FrankieJinqiangYu/Computing-optimal-decision-sets-and-lists-with-SAT/README.rst

 Learning Optimal Decision Lists with SAT
 =============================================================

-*dlsat* is the MaxSAT-based approach introduced in our paper `Learning Optimal Decision Sets and Lists with SAT
+*dlsat* is the MaxSAT-based approach introduced in the paper `Learning Optimal Decision Sets and Lists with SAT
 <https://www.jair.org/index.php/jair/article/download/12719/26747/>`_
 to minimizing the total number of literals used in the decision list.